Updated: April 8, 2021

 As you can see, paying yourself first creates a series of “forced moves” on how you manage your finances.

 And when you do it long enough, you’ll eventually have enough savings to serve as your emergency fund.
 Then anything beyond that now becomes your investment fund.

 A part of all you earn is yours to keep.

-It’s a simple financial advice and fairly easy to do.
+It’s a bit of simple financial advice and fairly easy to do.
 But it’s a powerful strategy that unfortunately, a lot of people ignore.

 Most people think that becoming rich is a complicated matter.
-That it requires understanding the economy, leveraging resources, putting up a business, investing in paper assets, and many other stuff.
+That requires understanding the economy, leveraging resources, putting up a business, investing in paper assets, and much other stuff.

 While knowing those are important and could become necessary later on, the real journey to wealth starts with one’s ability to simply save money.